 3. Pages May Load Slowly

 It usually takes long-scrolling websites longer to load because more content means more time to ensure the pages are all working properly.
-Of course, this can lead to frustration and the risk is that the user will click out before they have a chance to long scroll down to see your offerings.
+Of course, this can lead to frustration, and the risk is that the user will click out before they have a chance to scroll down long to see your offerings.

 Photo by Mike van den Bos on Unsplash